Sri Lanka rupee forwards end weaker on importer dlr demand; seen falling

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-COLOMBO Jan 26 Sri Lankan rupee forwards ended a tad weaker on Monday due to importer dollar demand, while exporters awaited direction from the monetary policy and a supplementary budget later this week, dealers said.
+COLOMBO Jan 27 Sri Lankan rupee forwards ended weaker on Tuesday on importer dollar demand even as the central bank capped the fall, while exporters awaited direction from the supplementary budget later this week, dealers said.

-Fears of possible depreciation also kept exporters away from the market, dealers said.
+Fears of possible depreciation kept exporters away from the market, which resulted in the fall of the currency, leading the central bank to cap the four-day forward at 133.00, which forced dealers to trade one-week forwards, dealers said.

+"No dollars are coming into the market as exporters are waiting, expecting more depreciation in the currency," a dealer said.

+Another dealer said concerns over the central bank and the market not agreeing on the price of the currency have weighed on sentiment.

-"Rupee is weaker with diminishing exporter dollar conversions," a dealer said.
-"The market is expecting depreciation in the short term with the widening trade balance and in line with global currencies."
+Dealers said the market is expecting depreciation in the short term with the widening trade balance and in line with global currencies.

-The central bank will announce its first monetary policy under the new government on Tuesday and Finance Minister Ravi Karunanayake will announce a supplementary budget on Thursday.

-President Maithripala Sirisena had pledged pay hikes for state sector, reduction in the prices of 10 essential goods, and cuts in the cost of living through the budget.
+The spot currency has not been trading, while forwards have been trading with downward pressure, dealers said.

+The new central bank governor, Arjuna Mahendran, told Reuters that the current foreign exchange policy does not need "any big changes".

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan